Aerospace Engineer · Systems Thinker · Builder

 01 — About

-I'm an aerospace engineering senior at SDSU, graduating May 2026.
-My work spans flight performance analysis for a conceptual carrier-based strike aircraft, hands-on prototype development of a ground-effect vehicle, and structural engineering for sounding rockets.
+My engineering work spans flight performance analysis for a conceptual carrier-based strike fighter, hands-on prototype development of a ground-effect vehicle that flew, embedded flight software for high-power rocketry, and structural analysis for sounding rockets.
+I'm most at home where MATLAB models meet test data and engineering drawings meet the shop floor.

 02 — Projects